EFavDB/efavdb.github.io-src/content/articles/world-wandering-dudes/to-flourish-or-to-perish.md

 \langle n_{i}(x \geq 2) \rangle &=& \langle n_{i} \rangle p_{2+}. \tag{3} \label{birthdeath}
 \end{eqnarray}

-Again, equilibrium is only achieved at $p_0 = p_{2+}$ as above.
+Again, equilibrium is only achieved at $p_0 = p_{2+}$ as discussed above.

 However, if the creatures are thriving, they will multiply to the point that they are no longer in isolation and start to “steal” each other's food.
 This will then curb the population’s growth.

-To explore this, for simulations with creatures that survived their first 200 days above, we look at the average number of creatures on the field from day 100 to 200 (to isolate the equilibrium condition).
+To explore this, for simulations with creatures that survived their first 200 days, we look at the average number of creatures on the field from day 100 to 200 (to isolate the equilibrium condition).
 We plot $\langle n \rangle / \rho_{food} M$ (average creatures as a fraction of the daily food sprout rate):

 <p align="center">
 	 <img src="images/equil_n.png">